TrendSpider vs TradingView

 The two platforms have a lot of similar features, but each has its own unique features as well.
 In this comparative review,

 I’ll note the distinctive capabilities that each platform offers.
 Hopefully, that information, along with a rundown on the pricing for each service, will help you decide which one best serves your personal needs as a trader.
-I also list the best discounts and free trial offers.
+I also reveal the highest discounts and multiple free trial offers.

 TrendSpider is relatively new compared to other online trading tools platforms such as TradingView or Trade Ideas.
 Like other similar programs, it offers several features, but its primary focus is on providing fast and efficient technical analysis through its charting software.

-TrendSpider provides both fundamental and technical data and analysis for financial assets in multiple markets – including stocks, ETFs, futures, forex, and cryptocurrencies.
+TrendSpider provides both fundamental and technical data and analysis for financial assets in multiple markets – including stocks, ETFs, futures and currencies.
 However, its main emphasis lies decidedly on the technical analysis side of the equation.

 Following is a description of the primary features that TrendSpider offers.

 TrendSpider’s stock scanner is nothing if not extremely versatile in its capabilities.
 First, it offers scans of various financial assets beyond just stocks.
-You can even scan the cryptocurrency market.
+You can even scan the currency market.

 Second, there are many pre-loaded scans that you can customize and use, or you can choose to create the most detailed, complex scans that you want, applying multiple technical and/or fundamental filters.
 In addition, your scans can simultaneously look across multiple time frames.
 For example, in the same scan, you can look at the relationship between the hourly 50-period moving average (MA) and the daily 100-period MA.